 Picture this: You're standing in the aisle of your local grocery store when you see a chubby guy nearby staring at several brands of ketchup on display.
 After deliberating for a moment, he reaches for the bottle with the words "Low-Carb!" displayed prominently on the label.
-(You can't help but notice that he low-carb ketchup is higher priced.)
-Is he making a smart choice that will help him lose weight over the past decade, increasing numbers of Americans have jumped on the low-carb bandwashin-or is he just buying into the latest diet fad? ^ some researchers estimate that approximately 40 million Americans, or about one-fifth of the population, have attempted to restrict their intake of foods high in carbohydrates (Sanders & Katz.
-2004; Hirsch.
-2004).
-Proponents of low-carb diets say they are only the most effective way to lose weight.
+(You can't help but notice that be low-carb ketchup is higher priced.)
+Is he making a smart choice that will help him lose weight over the past decade, increasing numbers of Americans have jumped on the low-garbohydrate bandwagnih-or is he just buying into the latest diet fad? ^ some researchers estimate that approximately 40 million Americans, or about one-fifth of the population, have attempted to restrict their intake of foods high in carbohydrates (Sanders & Katz, 2004; Hirsch, 2004).
+Proponents of low-carb diets say they are only most effective way to lose weight.
 They yield health benefits such as lower blood pressure and improved cholesterol levels.
+Yield health benefits such as allower blood pressure and improved cholesterol levels.
 Yield health benefits are unknown.
 Although following a low-carbohydrate diet can have many benefits-especially for people who are obese or diabetic-these diets are not necessarily the best option for everyone who wants to lose weight or improve their health.